JoDeleon95/FractApp/README.md

 # FractApp

-Answer the following questions about your proposed Android project; write your answers in the README.md file of the Android project you created on Jan.
-31. Be sure to commit and push after you modify README.md or add more files (wireframes, user stories, etc.) to the project!

-What will your app be called?
-The name of my application will be FractApp given that it creates, you guessed it.
-Fractals.

-Why did you choose to develop this particular app?
-When I first saw the creations of the Mandelbrot set and Julie set and all the other fractals it looked very interesting and beautiful to make.
-The fact that you can continue to zoom in on the fractals and finding new and more intriquet designs the further you go it heavily inspired me to create one on my own.
-I find it a very peaceful and to be quite frank, pretty stress releiving.
+### Your aims or motivations for selecting the given topic for your project.
+That is, why did you choose to develop this particular project, and why is this (at least potentially) a useful or interesting project?

+I selected this particular project because of its potential ability to positively effect the mental state of the user.
+I have seen while reasearching this particular topic that the creations that come from the Fractals help the user with anxiety and with relaxing the mind and body.

+But most of all this application will function at its core as a peaceful calming application.

+### A “functional inventory” for that repository—i.e. what functional components of the overall project are implemented by code in that repository?

+  Currently the application in it's Alpha stage is mostly cosmetic but does show several locations and an included fractal image to show a sample image.
+- A login screen powered by Google Sign In [Google Sign In](https://github.com/googlesamples/google-services/tree/master/android/signin)
+- Several fragments that the user can switch between in the future.

-A description of the current state of completion/readiness of your app.
-This should include a “hit list” of deficiencies: any unimplemented/incomplete elements, and known bugs, that would have to be implemented or corrected for a usable prototype, ordered with the most urgent items first?
-Well there was still quite a bit I needed to do to be able to say I'm done.
-I would have liked to completed the actual function of the application where you can phsycially zoom in/out on the mandelbrot display which would be #1 on my list.
-The following would come after such as a selection area that allows you to pick different fractal styles to make the experience more itriguing.
-I would have also liked to have completed a series of buttons on the main screen that change the motion, color, texture, and lighting type of the fractal.
-I have an app that displays an image of the Mandelbrot but does not do anything and I have added the buttons i was mentions to the main page but those as well do not do anything.
-Overall my app runs it just is about 50% away from completion.
+### A description of the current state of completion/readiness of this component, or your project as a whole.
+This should include a “hit list” of deficiencies: any unimplemented/incomplete elements, and known bugs, that would have to be implemented or corrected for a usable prototype (i.e. one that could be given to a skilled user for testing and feedback), ordered with the most urgent items first.

-A list of aesthetic/cosmetic (not functional) improvements that you think would improve your app.
-This list should be ordered, with those that would give the most improvement (in your opinion) listed first.
-I think my app looks pretty good cosmetically, the only thing I would have liked to change my buttons and make those see through to flow better with the fractal display.

-A list of functional stretch goals.
-These should be sorted either with those that would add the most utility at the top, or with those that would be the simplest to implement at the top.
-1. Create a functioning fractal display.
+This project is still in its Alpha phase of testing and deployment.
+While features are able to be viewed and the buttons and imnage are visually there, it is still unable to generate the fractals.
+This will be enabled in the beta version and this will include the main functionality package.

+My order of priorities:
+1. The Application runs algorithms to display a series of shapes of all sizes and color combinations.
-2. Create the poinch to zoom function to explore the fractal.
+2. Implementing the code to generate the fractal image.
-3. Have functional buttons that do what they are supposed to.
+3. Making the functionality of the buttons work and do the commans they are supposed to.
-4. Create a sharing fragment that allows the user to share their images.

 What's the basic functionality of the app?
 The basic functionality of my Android app will draw multiple types of Fractal designs and allows you to zoom in and out to explore the intricacy of such creations.
 It has a responsive design with a multi-touch interface to explore intricate shapes and patterns.
 Also an interaction mode which allows the user to control color gradients and different sorts of textures that can change the display.